Gray code: Genetic algorithms

 Due to the Hamming distance properties of Gray codes, they are sometimes used in genetic algorithms.
 They are very useful in this field, since mutations in the code allow for mostly incremental changes, but occasionally a single bit-change can cause a big leap and lead to new properties.

 Boolean circuit minimization

 Gray codes are also used in labelling the axes of Karnaugh maps since 1953 as well as in Händler circle graphs since 1958, both graphical methods for logic circuit minimization.

 Error correction

-In modern digital communications, Gray codes play an important role in error correction.
+In modern digital communications, 1D- and 2D-Gray codes play an important role in error prevention before applying an error correction.
 For example, in a digital modulation scheme such as QAM where data is typically transmitted in symbols of 4 bits or more, the signal's constellation diagram is arranged so that the bit patterns conveyed by adjacent constellation points differ by only one bit.
 By combining this with forward error correction capable of correcting single-bit errors, it is possible for a receiver to correct any transmission errors that cause a constellation point to deviate into the area of an adjacent point.
 This makes the transmission system less susceptible to noise.